First of all, let me thank you for the LOMS programme. I believe it has advanced my case cracking skills significantly.

 This is especially true if you come from a non-business background and are not as familiar with certain business terms.
-You want to double check that your understand of the term is the same definition the interviewer is using.
+You want to double-check that your understanding of the term is the same definition the interviewer is using.

 Many people rush the first 3 - 5 minutes of the case.
 I never rush this part.
 I always go slow.

 Once I get going, I am often able to rip through certain parts of a case extremely quickly (not by rushing, but because I have a particular hypothesis in mind and all the data is pointing to the hypothesis being true... so I'm able to get all the data very quickly)... but I never do this and assume anything at the start of the case.
 Go SLOW.

 Next, you want to confirm understanding by specifically paraphrasing what you thought you heard the interviewer say (by the way, this is a good skill to use with clients to make sure you never misunderstand what someone is saying).

 So I'll say something like "The client's key question is _______________________", "Is that right?"